jonthorell/RetroLoversUnited/README.md

 1. Credits works fine.
 Should be moved to separate app.
 DONE
 2. Code for pagination adapted from examples at: https://realpython.com/django-pagination/
 3. Filter on status.
-Done in view for index.
-Cant do that for the others since it needs custom code in the template
+Done in views.py for index.
+Cant do that for the others since it needs custom code in the template with if/else/for-loops

 # User classes